fredericbarthelet/blog-theodo-article-demo/readme.md

-# How to impress your client with an outstanding demonstration
+# How to impress your stakeholders with an outstanding demonstration

 OPTION 1
 The review of each ceremony is one recurent opportunity to show your latest development to the stakeholders.